euler-xyz/ethereum-vault-connector/docs/specs.md

 1. Execution Context MUST keep track of whether the Impersonate is in progress.
 1. Execution Context MUST keep track of whether an Account Operator was authenticated to perform the current low-level calldata call on behalf of the Account.
 1. Execution Context MUST keep track of whether the Simulation is in progress.
+1. EVC MUST allow to require Account and Vault Status Checks which will be performed immediately or deferred, depending on the Execution Context.
-1. EVC MUST allow to defer Account and Vault Status Checks performance until the Checks-deferrable Call nesting depth counter is decreased back to the default value of 0.
+1. EVC MUST allow to defer required Account and Vault Status Checks performance until the Checks-deferrable Call nesting depth counter is decreased back to the default value of 0.
 That SHOULD allow for a transient violation of the Account solvency or Vault constraints.
-1. If the execution is not within a Checks-deferrable Call, meaning the Checks-deferrable Call nesting depth counter is 0, Account and Vault Status Checks MUST be performed immediately.
+1. If the execution is not within a Checks-deferrable Call, meaning the Checks-deferrable Call nesting depth counter is 0, required Account and Vault Status Checks MUST be performed immediately.
+1. For the Account Status Check to be performed, there MUST be only one Controller enabled for an Account at the time of the Check.
+1. If there is no Controller enabled for an Account at the time of the Check, the Account Status MUST always be considered valid.
+It includes disabling the only enabled Controller before the Checks.
+1. If there is more than one Controller enabled for an Account at the time of the Check, the Account Status MUST always be considered invalid.
 1. Both Account- and Vault-Status-Checks-related storage sets MUST return to their default state when the Checks-deferrable Call nesting depth counter is 0 and the checks were performed.
 1. EVC MUST allow for Checks-deferrable Calls to be nested up to 10 levels deep.
 1. EVC MUST allow for Account Status Checks to be deferred for at most 20 Accounts at a time.